Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/os400_support_tool/_index.md

 **Example**

-In the following example, the command creates the CFTSUPPORT.tar and SAVFOUTQ.bin files in <span class="code">`/home/cft/cftsupport/`</span>.
+In the following example, the command creates the CFTSUPPORT.tar and SAVFOUTQ.bin files in `/home/cft/cftsupport/`.

 ```
 CFTSUPPORT IFSPATH('/home/cft/cftsupport')